sbarre/json-scrambler/README.md

 ### Credit where it's due

 This library was inspired by the well-known concept of [fuzzing](https://en.wikipedia.org/wiki/Fuzzing) but with the added constraint that the scrambled input data needed to remain valid JSON on output.
+From the Wikipedia page on fuzzing:

+> An effective fuzzer generates semi-valid inputs that are "valid enough" in that they are not directly rejected by the parser, but do create unexpected behaviors deeper in the program and are "invalid enough" to expose corner cases that have not been properly dealt with.

 ## Installation